yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-grow-their-audience-with-content-marketing.md

 ## How can content marketing help musicians?

 This blog is for anyone who will read it, but my intended audience is the freelance musician (guitar, bass, drums, keys, vocals), songwriter, recording engineer, ect. — basically, the makers of music.
-I constatnly heard that being a musician is **not** a viable career choice, and I’ll need to get a real job.
+I constantly heard that being a musician is **not** a viable career choice, and I’ll need to get a real job.

 If you’re the type of person who wants to make a sustainable, lucrative career out of music, hear this.